Interfaith spiritual care and resources for people who love animals

 Coping Creatively with the Loss of a Special Pet

-Pet Chaplaincy
+Veterinary Chaplaincy

 A Practical Guide to Interfaith Spiritual Care for Pet Loss

-The Pet Chaplain Learning Series will launch in 2024.
+The Pet Chaplain Learning Series will launch in 2025.
 Let us know if you’d like to receive an email when the books are available for purchase.

 Celebrating two decades of community service

 Rob Gierka, EdD, founded the Pet Chaplain community service organization in 2004.
 Since then, Rob has provided support to pet keepers in his community on a voluntary basis.
 He’s facilitated a pet loss support group; served for nearly two years as the on-call chaplain at a large veterinary teaching hospital; and earned a doctoral degree in adult education with a research focus on the human-animal bond and pet loss.
 In 2018 Rob developed and taught an online course, the Introduction to Pet Chaplaincy, in partnership with his life partner Karen Elizabeth Duke.
 In 2023 Rob and Karen decided to discontinue the course so they could focus their time and energy on publishing the Pet Chaplain Learning Series.
-The series represents the culmination of a long journey of community service and scholarship, and it seems fitting that we’ll be releasing the series on our 20th anniversary.
+The series represents the culmination of a long journey of community service and scholarship, and it seems fitting that we’ll be releasing the series just a year beyond our 20th anniversary.

 Are you grieving for a pet?